 Rubens surely admired this work of art during his visit to Italy as the composition of the work looks remarkably similar.

 4. The painting represents the typical dramatic style of Baroque art

-The angels are spiraling beside Mary which is pulled towards the divine light above.
-Below, the 12 Apostles and women who are presumed to be Mary Magdalene and Mary’s two sisters.
+The angels are spiraling beside Mary who is pulled towards the divine light above.
+Below are the 12 Apostles and women who are presumed to be Mary Magdalene and Mary’s two sisters.

-The entire composition is the epitome of Baroque paintings which feature an intense sense of drama and emotion of the main figures.
+The entire composition is the epitome of Baroque paintings which feature an intense sense of drama and emotion in the main figures.

 5. It still hangs in the same location as it was commissioned for

 The Elevation of the Cross is considered to be one of the prime examples of Rubens’ talent but still, it clearly shows the influence of the works he saw in Italy such as those of Titian and Michelangelo.

 This is less the case with the Assumption of the Virgin Mary, a work that defines his style.
 After all, there are 15 years between the two works as well.

 Today, you can still admire both of the masterpieces of this prolific Baroque artist in the Cathedral of Our Lady in Antwerp.
 Remarkably, the painting discussed in this article still decorates the high altar of the cathedral as well.

 More interesting facts about the Assumption of the Virgin Mary by Rubens